 Typically, when a new product is introduced into the market it is governed by general safety standards.
 However, the UTV, unlike an ATV or a car, has no safety standards because it is a new vehicle which was created before a law could be created to regulate it.

-Roy Watson, a legal representative for Yamaha Motor Corporation, USA, stated in part:
+A legal representative for Yamaha Motor Corporation, USA, stated in part: